Sudan conflict leaves 13.6 million children in desperate need of humanitarian aid

 - Delivering 1,440 cartons of Ready-To-Use Therapeutic Food (RUTF) and health and hygiene supplies for over 300 children in an orphanage centre in Khartoum.
 Without such treatment, these children would be at high risk of dying.

 - Providing 104,000 people with safe water through water trucking, operation and maintenance and rehabilitation of water supply facilities; 92,000 people were reached with key hygiene messages and hygiene-related non-food items; latrines were secured for 1,000 IDPs.

 - Offered Psychosocial support to at least 5,500 children and their parents who are traumatized by the violence in Sudan.
 In addition, monitoring systems were activated to denounce and report violence against the children.

-- Maintaining a total of 356 Alternative Learning Program (ALP) centers in 10 states, including West Darfur, and providing secure learning spaces for 16,812 girls and boys.
+- Maintaining a total of 356 Alternative Learning Program (ALP) centres in 10 states, including West Darfur, and providing secure learning spaces for 16,812 girls and boys.

-- Maintaining 42 e-learning centers in East Darfur, Kassala, Red Sea, South Darfur and White Nile, benefitting 2,520 girls and boys, and a child-friendly space in Port Sudan, benefiting 117 children.
+- Maintaining 42 e-learning centres in East Darfur, Kassala, Red Sea, South Darfur and White Nile, benefitting 2,520 girls and boys, and a child-friendly space in Port Sudan, benefiting 117 children.